chengxiluo/tournament/README.md

 2. Create key pair and download ppk first.
 3. Create an EC2 instance, get an Ubuntu 14 or 16 server
 4. Add security groups that allow HTTP and HTTPS traffic
-5. Free tier (micro) works (pretty slow), but strongly recommend small.
+5. Free tier (micro) works (pretty slow), but strongly recommend small with 16 GB storage.

 ## Connect to AWS: